torvalds/linux/Documentation/filesystems/resctrl.rst

 Notes on Sub-NUMA Cluster mode
 ==============================
-When SNC mode is enabled, Linux may load balance tasks between Sub-NUMA nodes much more readily than between regular NUMA nodes since the CPUs on Sub-NUMA nodes share the same L3 cache and the system may report the NUMA distance between Sub-NUMA nodes with a lower value than used
+When SNC mode is enabled, GNU/Linux may load balance tasks between Sub-NUMA nodes much more readily than between regular NUMA nodes since the CPUs on Sub-NUMA nodes share the same L3 cache and the system may report the NUMA distance between Sub-NUMA nodes with a lower value than used